Configure cloud on-ramps

 - Select Add new on-ramp.

-- Give your new on-ramp a descriptive name.
+- Give your new on-ramp a name and a description (optional), then select Continue.

-- Select the network you want to connect to, and select Continue.
+- Select the network that you want to connect to.
+This list comes from the cloud integrations you have already set up.
+When you are done, select Continue.

-- Configure on-ramp shows where Cloudflare will install the new routes.
+- Configure route propagation shows where Cloudflare will install the new routes.
 Installing these routes is required to correctly configure both Magic WAN and your cloud provider, and ensure successful communication between them:

 - Add routes for your Magic WAN address space to your cloud network: Select this option to install routes for reaching Magic WAN in your cloud network's route tables (refer to Magic WAN Address Space to learn what routes are installed and how to customize them).
 If you prefer to do this manually, unselect this option.